 If you're switching to an iPhone from Android, you can check our our guide to making the switch and getting your contact info, pictures, movies, and other data from your old phone or Google account onto your iPhone.

 You can download apps either directly from your iPhone (the App Store comes preloaded), or from iTunes.
-For a quick rundown of all the apps you need for iPhone, head over to our always-updated list of the best iPhone apps.
-And while your iPhone comes with plenty of pre-loaded apps, you're probably better off going with these alternatives instead.
+Every week, we round up the best new or newly-updated apps on the App Store—there's plenty of good stuff in there, and you can bet that the app developers of the world are revamping their offerings for iOS 8.
+And while your iPhone comes with plenty of pre-loaded apps, you're probably better off going with these non-Apple alternatives instead.

 This one's important.
 If you are selling your old phone, you need to wipe its data.
 And not just that.
 If you are selling an iPhone, you've got to make sure that iMessages stop getting sent to that phone.
 Here's how you do that.

 First, remove your SIM card.
 If you've got a Verizon or Sprint iPhone, you should be able to deactivate your phone through the carrier website, or you can call them and have it done over the phone.
 This next step is a big one: Go to Settings > Messages > iMessage and turn off iMessage.
-This will stop your messages from going to your old phone even after you have erased and started using a new phone.
+This will stop your messages from going to your old phone, which, puzzlingly, can still happen even after you've erased and deactivated that phone.

 Lastly, go to Settings > General > Reset > Erase All Content and Settings.
-There you can erase all of your content, and safely sell your device, or give it to your mom, without worrying about someone going through your messages.
+There you can erase everything on your phone, and safely sell your device, or give it to someone as a hand-me-down, without worrying about them going through your messages.

 Remember, you didn't just buy an iPhone, you bought Apple's fancy new operating system.

 So that's about it!
-Your iPhone is fully set up, loaded up with all your favorite stuff, ready to download more with its blazing LTE connectivity.
+Your iPhone is fully set up, loaded up with all your favorite stuff, ready fill its bigger (perhaps huge-er) screen with even more goodness.
 And if there are any helpful hints you've come across that we missed here, let us know below!